Passing (association football): Long passing

 The aim of a long pass is to switch players or find a teammate in space.
 A long pass is generally more attacking than a short pass, but this can depend on where the player is located on the field.
 If the player wants to drive his pass, he should approach the ball at a 30-degree angle so there is room to swing his kicking leg through.
 The player uses his arms for balance, positions his non-kicking foot close to the side of the ball, and keeps his eyes on the ball.

 Wall passing

 A wall pass (also known as a "give-and-go" or a "one-two") is when a player passes the ball to an open teammate and that teammate passes the ball back to him around the defender.
-This type of pass requires precise timing because if it is executed incorrectly, it can break down an attack.
+This type of pass requires precise timing because if executed incorrectly, it can break down an attack.